BrokeCoder-eng/Bingo-App/README.md

 git clone https://github.com/BrokeCoder-eng/Bingo-App
 ```

-Now you should have all of the files nessecary to work on this project.
+Now you should have all of the files necessary to work on this project.

 ## Step 3: Download VS Code